PieterJansma/ShellScript/README.md

 ## Requirements

-The script has to be a txt file.
+The input into the script has to be a txt file.
 I downloaded the wikipedia page to a pdf and then i used an online pdf to txt converter.

 ## How to download